 What Are Dead Cats And Why Are Outdoor Microphones Furry?

 Dead cats.
 That’s quite the terminology to use when referring to a fluffy windscreen.
 However, it’s commonly accepted terminology in the audio and film industries.
 So what is a deadcat?

-Rode, from Australia, call them “dead wombats.”
+Rode, from Australia, calls them “dead wombats.”

 A dead cat is an effective microphone windscreen.
-Unlike most plain windscreens, dead cats feature fake “fur” to better reduce wind noise pickup in the microphone.
+Unlike most plain windscreens, dead cats feature fake “fur” to further reduce wind noise pickup in the microphone.
 These windscreens are frequently utilized in outdoor recordings.
 This is why many microphones we see outdoors are furry!

 The Dead Cat And The Zeppelin/Blimp Windscreen

 This is typically what people envision when they think “furry microphone.”

 The dead cat is basically a furry sock that fits over a zeppelin windscreen.
 These removable fur windscreens provide an extra layer of wind noise reduction to the already effective blimp-style windscreen.